GonzalezVictorM/growthprofiling/README.md

 * **Batch conversion**: Converts various image formats to `.tiff`.
 * **Renaming**: Renames images using a provided `rename_matrix.csv` or through OCR.
 * **Automated cropping**: Crops the petri dish from the image for figure preparation.
+* **Multithreaded processing**: Automatically uses all available CPU cores for fast batch processing.
+You can override the number of threads in `config.py`.
+* **Publishable figure creation**: Easily generate grid figures from cropped images, with customizable axis labels and layout, ready for publication.

 ***